RunEdgeAI/.github/profile/README.md

     A modular runtime and bare-metal orchestration engine designed for connecting and scheduling on-device AI components.

 #### For Enterprise Users
-We ship proprietary, hardware-accelerated micro-models optimized for specialized edge runtimes:
+We ship proprietary, hardware-accelerated models optimized for specialized edge runtimes:
 -   [**Automatic Speech Recognition (ASR)**](https://www.runedge.ai/products/voice-ai)

      On-device real-time transcription, voice activity detection, and echo cancellation working together so your agent hears clearly and responds at exactly the right moment.
 Runs in push-to-talk or always-on mode.